CodeChica/plus-plus/guides/git.md

 Pull Request
 : A pull request is a way to share code from one repository to another.
-The author of the Pull Request will ask the owner of a repository to pull in their changes into the owners repository.
+The author of the Pull Request will ask the owner of a repository to pull in their changes into the owner's repository.

 Repository (repo)
 : A repo is a directory of code managed by git.